laderast/shiny_stuff/README.md

 # IntroJS notes

 - Using introjs with `flexdashboard`: To do
-- Super useful: how to use introjs with multiple tabs (need to simulate tab-clicking) https://stackoverflow.com/questions/39545002/multi-page-intro-js-with-shiny
+- Super useful: how to use introjs with multiple tabs (need to simulate tab-clicking with JavaScript) https://stackoverflow.com/questions/39545002/multi-page-intro-js-with-shiny